Jul 15, 2024 • 7 min read

 3. Bozeman

-The university city of Bozeman draws an adventurous crowd throughout its long, powdery winter season.
-And between late November and April, residents and visitors flock toward the cold smoke of two of Montana's best ski and snowboard destinations, Bridger Bowl Ski Area and Big Sky Resort.
+The university city of Bozeman draws winter sports enthusiasts throughout its long, powdery winter season.
+From November to April, residents and visitors flock toward the cold smoke of two of Montana's best ski and snowboard destinations, Bridger Bowl Ski Area and Big Sky Resort.

 Bridger Bowl is at the backdoor of Bozeman, accessible with a 30-minute drive or a free shuttle ride.
 Its 2000 skiable acres attract a moderate crowd of students, community members, and tourists, though it only gets busy by Montana standards, with rarely more than a 20-minute chairlift wait.
 Lift tickets are cheaper if you buy online through Bridger Bowl's website.